 6. Dollar Store Knives

 When you’re prepping in the kitchen, you’ll want a knife that can get the job done.
-However, a knife from the dollar store might not live up to its duty, said Woroch.
+However, a knife from the dollar store might not live up to its duty, Woroch said.

 “Some items in the kitchen section, like food storage containers, are a good buy.
 However, when it comes to knives, it’s a big no-no, since these won’t be sharp — and dull knives can be very dangerous,” she said.
 Any way you slice it, a knife from the dollar store might not be a wise investment.